joubertredrat/Deeper/readme.md

 ### Known limitations

-Some PHP core objects can't work properly.
+Some PHP core objects can't work properly, in this case, open an issue for we create a custom validation for this object.

 ### Author